SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 MODIFY SPREADER ENDS, (Spring 2021).

-NICOPRESS SLEEVES, (Spring 2021) - The early version spreaders are set at right angles to the mast (horizontal) that can result in a slight downward force at the tip once the rigging is stressed.
-This is not a big deal for this robust spreader but to offset the downward force a Nicopress sleeve of soft copper is crimped to the shroud where it rests snug under the spreader to support it.
-On the other hand, the sleeve can offset the downward pull of a lazy jack or a flag halyard.
+Fig 7, NICOPRESS STOP SLEEVES - The early version spreaders are set at right angles to the mast (horizontal) that can result in a slight downward force at the tip once the rigging is stressed.
+This is not a big deal for this robust spreader but to offset the downward force a Nicopress stop sleeve of soft copper is crimped to the shroud where it rests snug under the spreader to support it.
+The stop sleeve can also offset the downward pull of a lazy jack or a flag halyard.
 You have to do some vector addition to understand this.
-If you are going to stand on the spreaders place your feet next to the mast, otherwise you will be in for a nasty surprise as you smack your butt on the deck!
+If you are going to stand on the spreaders keep your feet right next to the mast, otherwise you will be in for a nasty surprise as you smack your butt on the deck!

 The factory configuration shown at left created the bend below.